Shujauddin Malik: Commonwealth Games

+2006 Commonwealth Games

-Malik won Pakistan's 1st and only gold medal at the 2006 Commonwealth Games in Melbourne, Australia winning the 85 kg category.
+Malik won Pakistan's 1st Gold medal at the 2006 Commonwealth Games in Melbourne, Australia, winning the 85 kg category.

-2010 Games
+2010 Commonwealth Games

 Malik was chosen as the flag bearer for Pakistan at the opening ceremony.
 However, at the last minute as the teams were entering the stadium, chef de mission, Dr. Mohammad Ali Shah insisted on carrying the flag himself.
 According to the weightlifting team's manager, Rashid Mehmood, the team had considered a boycott in protest at the actions of the official but later withdrew their threat after Pakistan Olympic Association chief, Arif Hasan, assured them Shah would be sanctioned for his actions.
-Prime Minister, Yousuf Raza Gilani has ordered an inquiry into the incident.
+Prime Minister, Yousuf Raza Gilani ordered an inquiry into the incident.